Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Set up

 where $f_{\ell m}^{+}(\iota)$ and $f_{\ell m}^{\times}(\iota)$ are functions of the inclination angle encoding the magnitude of the spherical harmonics $_{-2}Y_{\ell m} (\iota)$.
 Their explicit expressions are not relevant for the discussion here.
 The relative contribution of the modes $\ell m$ to the polarizations $h_{+,\times}$ depend on the specific choice of the parameter $\bm{\lambda}$ and the inclination angle ($\iota$).
 For example, for non-precessing BBH binaries with even the moderate mass ratio $q=m_1/m_2 \geq 4$ the contribution of higher order modes (HMs) becomes significant, neglecting which can have consequences for detection and parameter estimation, e.g., the systematic bias, loss in the detection volume, etc.~\cite{PhysRevD.93.084019,PhysRevD.90.124004, Capano:2013raa}.

 When a GW signal reaches the detectors, the strain induced on a particular detector is given by,

-where $F_{+}$ and $F_{\times}$ are called the antenna pattern functions which arise as a result of the detector's response to the GW signal.
-They represent the angular sensitivity of that detector and hence is a function of the sky angles $\theta$ and $\phi$; these parameters denote the location of the binary in the sky.
-The angle $\psi$ denotes the freedom in the choice of fixing the binary plane with respect to the detector plane and is called the polarization angle.
-The explicit expressions of the antenna pattern functions for the LIGO \& Virgo detectors are,
+where $F_{+}$ and $F_{\times}$ are called the antenna pattern functions, which arise as a result of the detector's response to the GW signal.
+They represent the angular sensitivity of that detector and hence is a function of the sky angles $\theta$ and $\phi$ in the detector frame; these parameters denote the location of the binary in the sky.
+The angle $\psi$ denotes the freedom in fixing the binary plane with respect to the detector plane and is called the polarization angle.
+The explicit expressions of the antenna pattern functions for the LIGO \& Virgo detectors are\footnote{{These expressions hold when the sky angles are specified in the detector frame.}},